 FHA Guidelines on Charged-Off Accounts

-Charge-off accounts are when a creditor writes off bad debt.
-Charged-off accounts are reported as charged-off or profit and-loss write-off accounts on credit bureaus.
-Collection accounts normally turn into charged-off accounts.
-A charged-off account does not mean the consumer is no longer responsible for unpaid debts.
+When a creditor writes off bad debt, it results in charge-off accounts, which are then reported as charged-off or profit and loss write-off accounts on credit bureaus.
+Typically, collection accounts evolve into charged-off accounts, but it’s important to note that a charged-off account does not absolve the consumer of responsibility for unpaid debts.

 Creditors can sell charged-off accounts to third-party collection agencies or zombie debt collectors.